-Privacy Notice Starting February 2019
+Privacy Notice Effective February 2019

 At Liberty Bank, we take great pride in maintaining the confidentiality of your nonpublic personal information.
 We work hard to keep your information safe, using security measures that comply with federal law.
 There are only four reasons why we would share your information: